 • The startup is acquired by another company.

 • When the Final Conversion Date arrives.
 At this date a conversion will be triggered automatically.

-After Conversion you hold shares in the company via an SPV.
+After conversion you hold shares in the company via an SPV.
 By investing early you took a considerable risk.
 To compensate for this risk you receive both an Interest on the value of your Leapfunder Note, and a Discount on the price of the shares.
 The share price is just taken from the investment round that triggers the conversion.
 If the convertible expires without an investment, because of the Final Conversion Date, then the startup will agree the correct market price of the shares with the investors, or else an external referee is asked to assess it.
 In each case the investor will benefit from the Interest and from a Discount.
 The Interest and the Discount are found in the Information Memorandum.
 What is not fixed is what % of the company you will eventually get, since when you invested the value of the company was still highly uncertain and so that simply couldn’t be fixed exactly.